lqc/thinkcspy/source/modules.rst

 Picking balls from bags, throwing dice, shuffling a pack of cards
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example to generate a list containing `n` random ints between one and `limit`:
+Here is an example to generate a list containing `n` random ints between a lower and an upper bound:

 .. sourcecode:: python